EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 ## EDHOC Application Profile Parameters Registry # {#iana-edhoc-parameters}

 It is requested that IANA create a new registry entitled "EDHOC Application Profile Parameters" registry.
-The registry is to be created as Expert Review Required {{RFC8126}}.
+The registry is to be created with registration policy Expert Review {{RFC8126}}.
 Guidelines for the experts are provided in {{iana-expert-review}}.
-It should be noted that in addition to the expert review, some portions of the registry require a specification, potentially on standards track, be supplied as well.
+It should be noted that in addition to the expert review, some portions of the registry require a specification, potentially on Standards Track, be supplied as well.

 The columns of the registry are: